Nyame-Wolf/Django-Tips-and-Tricks/README.md

 # Django-Tips-and-Tricks
-This file has simple tricks that solve some simple but common django tasks.
+This file has simple tricks that solve some simple but common django tasks:
 * It shows how one can add a custom user and get it by setting AUTH_USER
 * Shows how to add choices to forms
 * Shows how to add prefilled choices to django forms